koechMR/alx-backend-javascript/0x00-ES6_basic/README.md

-This is a readme file for the es6 basics
+This is the readme file